huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/examples/example3/prj/README.md

 status: saving
 ```

-- `Success: 200 OK` indicates that the AEI_Register.sh script is executed successfully and the bit file is uploaded to the OBS bucket.
+- `Success: 200 OK` indicates that the **AEI_Register.sh** script is executed successfully and the .bit file is uploaded to the OBS bucket.
 - `status: saving` indicates that the binary file registered by the user is in saving state.

 <a id="sec-4" name="sec-4"></a>